inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 ## BEST PRACTICES
-#### COST REDUCTION
+#### FOR COST REDUCTION
 - Avoid SELECT *
     - Cost is based on the amount of data being read.
 Don't select more than you need, instead specify the names of the columns that you are interested in.
-- Consider the price your queries before running them
+- Consider the price of your queries before running them
     - an estimate of the cost of the query is displayed on the upper right hand side of the table.
 - Use clustered or partitioned tables
 - Use streaming inserts with caution as these can increase costs drastically